GretaGalliani/nonparametric-statistics-project/README.md

 # Association of radiomic features of Cholangiocarcinoma with pathology data and identification of new prognostic biomarkers
-This project was developed for the Nonparmetric Statistics course held at Politecnico di Milano (A.Y.
+This project was developed for the Nonparametric Statistics course held at Politecnico di Milano (A.Y.
 2021/2022)

 Collaborators: